For caves instead of beaches, Phong Nha in central Vietnam has the world's largest underground passages.

 Vietnamese visitors leave incense, flowers, and fruit at her grave.
 Some pray.
 Some weep.
 It's a pilgrimage site, not a tourist attraction, and the emotion is palpable even if you don't share the cultural context.

-I walked the cemetery for an hour.
+Give the cemetery an hour.
 Many graves have no name — just a concrete marker in the red earth.
 The scale of what happened here takes a while to absorb.

 Flight back to Ho Chi Minh City at 2 PM.
 Forty-five minutes and you're back in a city of ten million people, traffic and noise and screens.
-Con Dao already felt like a dream.
+By then Con Dao already feels like a dream.

 Bring more cash.
-Con Dao has a few ATMs but they're unreliable and sometimes empty.
-Several restaurants are cash-only.
-I nearly ran out on Day 4.
+Con Dao has a few ATMs but they're unreliable and sometimes empty, and several restaurants are cash-only — it's easy to run low by Day 4.

 Stay a week.
-Five days was enough to see the main island but not enough to explore the outer islands (Hon Cau, Hon Tre Lon) or do multiple dive days.
+Five days covers the main island but not the outer islands (Hon Cau, Hon Tre Lon) or multiple dive days.
 The diving alone warrants a week.

 Visit during turtle season.
-I went in late May — just before the main nesting season — and saw one turtle.
-June-August visitors report seeing multiple turtles per night.
+Go in late May — just before the main nesting season — and you might catch a single turtle.
+June–August visitors report multiple turtles per night.
 Plan accordingly.

 Don't expect Bali.
 Con Dao is remote, quiet, and deliberately undeveloped.
 The electricity is sometimes inconsistent.
 The WiFi is slow.
 The restaurant options are limited.
 That's the point.
-If you need nightlife, boutique cocktail bars, or reliable Instagram upload speeds, this is not your island.
+If you need nightlife, boutique cocktail bars, or reliable Instagram upload speeds, this is not your island — for that, there's the full-moon party scene of Koh Phangan.

 If you want to feel something — genuinely, in a way that tourism rarely provides — Con Dao delivers.
 The beauty and the history exist in the same place, and that combination makes everything more intense.
 The beach is more beautiful because of what happened beside it.
 The turtles are more moving because the island spent a century as a place of suffering.